-- RAW files must be saved in JPEG or TIFF format before they can be opened using other software (\(\Omega \frac{"Exporting Pictures"}{"Exporting Pictures"}\), page 223). - Edits will not be visible if the files are copied to a memory card and viewed on the camera.
+- Files must be saved in JPEG, HEIF, or TIFF format before they can be opened using other software (256). - Edits will not be visible if the files are copied to a memory card and viewed on the camera.

-JPEG and TIFF Files
+JPEG, HEIF, and TIFF Files